 Requesting Benefit Distributions

-You can obtain an Application for Service Retirement Form (RS 6037) from Benefit Services at Cornell University at 395 Pine Tree Road, the Retirement System’s office in Albany, from one of NYSERS’ information representatives at sites throughout New York State, or at their website: www.osc.state.ny.us/retire.
+You can obtain an Application for Service Retirement Form (RS 6037) from HR Services & Transitions Center at Cornell University at 395 Pine Tree Road, the Retirement System’s office in Albany, from one of NYSERS’ information representatives at sites throughout New York State, or at their website: www.osc.state.ny.us/retire.
 Applications MUST be on file with the Comptroller at least 15 days, but not more than 90 days, before the date on which your retirement will occur.
 Any document mailed to the Retirement System by “Certified Mail-Return Receipt Requested” and received by the Retirement System will be deemed filed on the date of mailing.
 You cannot be paid the day you retire.
 Your last day on payroll must be the day before your retirement date.

 NYSERS benefits are based upon your Final Average Salary (FAS) and Years of Service (YOS).
 Final Average Salary for Tiers 1-5: Best (highest) consecutive 36 months of salary averaged together.
 Final Average Salary for Tier 6: Best (highest) consecutive 60 months of salary averaged together.
 Years of Service: Full time equivalent years as a member of NYSERS.